CaiB/CH32V003-Architecture-Exploration/README.md

 - `ProcessedCapture.csv`: A preprocessed version of the logic analyzer data, where data is merged such that CH1 bit state transitions are listed by cycle counts and bit state to simplify further processing.
 At `.\Data\CompressedOpcodes.csv` a line-per-instruction summary is created, along with a header that shows the start time of that script run.
 Gets appended to by every run of the script to allow easy resuming after failure or pause.
 See CompressedOpcodesReprocess below.

-### CompressedOpcodesReprocess
-Reprocesses all of the logic analyzer captures into the one-line summary like in `.\Data\CompressedOpcodes.csv`.
-Because that one is made as the script runs, it contains multiple headers with the run times and potentially duplicate entries if any instructions were run more than once.
-The Reprocess script just re-reads the latest set of instruction captures and creates a clean full CSV.

 ## Analysis Tools
 ### RVInstructionListing
 Outputs 2 files: